JetBrains/Qodana/topics/about-license-audit.md

 ### Run at GitHub

 You can set up a workflow in your GitHub repository using the [GitHub actions](license-audit-github-action.md) we published.

-### Supported inspections

-Read our [License Audit Output](license-audit-output.md) to find information about all inspections and ways to resolve problem.

-### Supported technologies

-PHP Composer, npm, pip (requirements.txt or setup.py is required), pipenv, poetry, yarn are already supported.

 ## License